From 22 August to 9 October, independent experts conducted a survey on local flying fox knowledge.

 Project overview

-This survey is being done as part of a 10-year review of Sunshine Coast Council's Regional Flying Fox Management Plan (RFFMP) and the broader flying-fox program.
+This survey was part of a 10-year review of Sunshine Coast Council's Regional Flying Fox Management Plan (RFFMP) and the broader flying-fox program.

-The review seeks to examine if our existing communication activities have achieved program aims in our RFFMP.
+The review sought to examine if our existing communication activities achieved program aims in our RFFMP.

-The online survey seeks our community's view on human-wildlife (flying foxes) interactions, awareness of council's flying-fox campaigns, and their understanding and opinions on flying foxes.
+The online survey asked our community's view on human-wildlife (flying foxes) interactions, awareness of council's flying-fox campaigns, and their understanding and opinions on flying foxes.

-This project is funded by the Sunshine Coast Environment Levy and the Queensland State Government Department of Environment and Science Flying Fox Roost Management – Local Government Grants Program (Round 1).
+This project was funded by the Sunshine Coast Environment Levy and the Queensland State Government Department of Environment and Science Flying Fox Roost Management – Local Government Grants Program (Round 1).

-The results will now be evaluated.
-Recommendations will be made to council on how to improve future flying fox communication to our Sunshine Coast community.
+The results were evaluated and recommendations made to council on how to improve future flying fox communication to our Sunshine Coast community.

 Background